Wagner Natural Area: Ecology

 Wagner Natural Area is in the northwestern portion of the Central Parkland Sub-Region within the Parkland Natural Region.
 Peatlands, such as Wagner, are uncommon within this sub-region, as it approaches the southern geographical limit of distribution due to microclimate and edaphic influences.
 Wagner Natural Area sits within the wettest part of the sub-region, due to available moisture increasing along a gradient from the southeast to northwest.
 The area sits atop the Horseshoe Canyon Formation.
 As a result of Pleistocene glaciation, sand and gravel deposits form the major aquifer in Wagner Natural Area.
 South of the site, there is a catchment area that receives precipitation from rainfall and snowmelt.
 This moves downwards through the aquifer and dissolves some of the calcium-rich sediment.
 Parts of the ground dips below the water surface and forms a number of springs which are rich in calcium carbonate – these form the marl ponds of Wagner Natural Area.
 The precipitation of the calcium carbonate in the open ponds of water equilibrates with the atmosphere, resulting in an oversaturation of calcium carbonate in the water that is held in check by an increased carbon dioxide concentration.
 The excess carbon dioxide is removed from the water by many of species of Chara, a genus of algae found in the area.
 The spring water remains at a temperature around 4 C year round, preventing the deep frost from freezing the area during harsh Alberta winters.

 Public access

 The WNAS was formed in 1983 and maintains the area for the public.
 Entry is free.
-There is a 1.5 kilmetre trail that loops around the marl ponds and includes benches, outhouses, a picnic shelter, and a boardwalk to prevent damage to the fen itself.
+There is a 1.5 kilometre trail that loops around the marl ponds and includes benches, outhouses, a picnic shelter, and a boardwalk to prevent damage to the fen itself.